sleeyax/electron-asar-encrypt-demo/README.md

   app.quit()
 }
 ```
-To use C++ to write the above code, there is a question, how to get JS `require` functions ?
+To write the above code in C++, there is a problem: How do I get the JS `require` function in C++?

-Looking at the Node source code, you can see that calling  `require` is equivalent to calling `Module.prototype.require`, so as long as you can get the `module` object , you can also get the  `require` function.
-Unfortunately, NAPI does not expose the `module` object .
-Some people put forward a PR, but the official seems to consider some reasons (in line with the ES Module standard) and does not want to expose `module` it, only exposes the `exports` object , unlike the JS in the Node CommonJS module The code is wrapped in a layer of functions:
+If you look at the Node source code, you can see that calling require is equivalent to calling `Module.prototype.require`, so if you can get the module object, you can also get the `require` function.
+Unfortunately, NAPI does not expose the module object in the module initialization callback, someone mentioned PR but it seems that for some reason (aligning with the ES Module standard) the Node.js developers do not want to expose the module, only the exports object, unlike the Node CommonJS module where the JS code is wrapped in a layer of functions.

 ``` js
 function (exports, require, module, __filename, __dirname) {